Functional Mellin and Zeta Zeros: Abstract

 \section{Abstract}

 A key theorem formulated in the context of functional Mellin transforms generalizes the important relationship $\exp\mathrm{tr} M=\det\exp M$.
-Using the involution symmetry of the zeta function, the theorem can be used to confirm the Riemann hypothesis.
+Along with the involution symmetry of the zeta function, the theorem suggests a strategy for tackling the Riemann hypothesis.